-In 2013, Syngenta's gamble went bust.
+In November 2013, Syngenta's gamble went bust.
 China did exactly what everyone in the industry, including Syngenta, knew would happen if China found U.S. shipments contaminated with MIR162: China began rejecting entire shipments of corn from the United States.
 Industry participants reacted in early 2014 by demanding that Syngenta halt commercialization of Viptera, as well as a new product, Agrisure Duracade.
 Duracade contained both MIR162 and a new trait called Event 5307, which was also not approved by China and other key export markets.
-Syngenta petitioned the USDA for deregulation of Duracade in 2011, and approval was granted for that product in 2013.
+Syngenta had petitioned the USDA for deregulation of Duracade in 2011, and approval was granted for that product in 2013.
 Industry participants raised "grave concerns about the serious economic harm" to those in the industry, including farmers, from the loss of the Chinese market.
 The National Grain and Feed Association quantified the harm at that time as ranging from \$1 billion to \$2.9 billion.

 Syngenta again ignored the pleas.
 Instead, it continued to sell Viptera and launched Duracade for the 2014 crop year.
-These actions prolonged the problem and expanded the economic and property loss to farmers, including Plaintiffs, and the Minnesota class.
+These actions prolonged the problem and expanded the economic loss to Producers and Non-Producers.
 Corn grown by farmers who did not purchase Syngenta's products had become contaminated with the MIR162 and Event 5307 traits through cross-pollination from neighboring fields.
 In addition, Viptera- and Duracade-grown corn was commingled with other corn in grain elevators and other storage facilities.

-During this process, Syngenta actively misled farmers, including Plaintiffs and the Minnesota class.
+During this process, Syngenta actively misled Producers and Non-Producers.
 For instance, Syngenta represented repeatedly that China would approve MIR162 in March 2012, even though it knew that approval in that time-frame was extremely unlikely.
-Syngenta also made false representations about measures it would take to prevent genetically-altered crops from contaminating other crops.
-Syngenta went so far as to represent to the USDA that "there should be no effects on the U.S. maize export market" from deregulation, and that it would impose stewardship and channeling requirements to steer Viptera corn away from unapproved export markets.
+Syngenta also made false representations about the effect of the Chinese market on the global corn market and about measures it would take to prevent genetically-altered crops from contaminating other crops.
+Syngenta went so far as to represent to the USDA and the public that "there should be no effects on the U.S. maize export market" from deregulation, and that it would impose stewardship and channeling requirements to steer Viptera corn away from unapproved export markets.
 Syngenta, however, did not follow through in any meaningful way on these commitments.
 In fact, Syngenta actually increased the risk of contamination and commingling of Viptera.
 For example, when Bunge North America, Inc. ("Bunge") refused to accept Viptera corn, hoping to minimize the risk of MIR162 contaminating shipments bound for China, Syngenta sued in an attempt to force Bunge to accept its unapproved product.

-Syngenta's actions foreclosed the China market for U.S. corn exports for an extended time and with a lasting, material impact since it reopened.
-The loss and subsequent negligible return of this market, which the USDA had predicted to be the largest export market for corn by 2020, has caused enormous harm to corn growers, including Plaintiffs and the Minnesota class.
+Syngenta's actions foreclosed the China market for U.S. corn exports for an extended term and with a lasting, material impact since it reopened.
+The loss and subsequent restricted growth of this market, which the USDA had predicted to be the largest export market for corn by 2020, has caused enormous harm to Producers and Non-Producers.
 That harm continues to grow.
 China approved MIR162 in December 2014; however, it still has not approved Event 5307.
 U.S. corn exports to China have not yet begun to recover, and it remains to be seen whether they will ever regain the levels they would have attained if not for the Syngenta trade disruption.

-This action seeks reparation for Plaintiffs and the Minnesota class, which includes thousands of Minnesota corn growers, who have suffered substantial losses as a direct result of Syngenta's irresponsible conduct, and damages for Syngenta's willful harm to the U.S. corn industry.
+This action seeks compensation for thousands of U.S. corn Producers and Non-Producers, who have suffered substantial losses as a direct result of Syngenta's irresponsible conduct, and damages for Syngenta's willful harm to the U.S. corn industry.